Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in San Sebastián.

 Mirador de Ulia ★ 4.6

-Mirador de Ulia at the summit of Monte Ulia in San Sebastian, third-generation chef Ruben Trincado's hilltop room, holds Michelin Plate recognition with tasting menus drawn from the blue-zones playbook.
+Mirador de Ulia at the summit of Monte Ulia in San Sebastian, third-generation chef Ruben Trincado's hilltop room, holds Michelin Plate recognition.

 Order: The chef's tasting; the hake-and-vegetable courses showcase Trincado's native Guipuzcoan ingredients.